MSCA-Net:Multi-Scale Context Aggregation Network for Infrared Small Target Detection: Experimental results

 The experimental results demonstrate that model-driven approaches generally perform worse than data-driven methods do, particularly with a notable gap in terms of the IoU.
-This is because model-driven methods focus on the overall position of the target rather than precise shape segmentation.
+This is attributed to the fact that model-driven approaches emphasize the approximate localization of targets rather than achieving accurate delineation of their shapes.
 However, in complex and dynamic backgrounds, model-driven methods often overlook small targets and their boundaries, leading to poor performance in small target detection tasks.
+Table~\ref{params} presents a comprehensive comparison between MSCA-Net and SOTA methods on the IRSTD-1K datasets, covering model size, GFLOPs, inference time for each image, and GPU memory usage.
+Compared to SCTransNet, MSCA-Net reduces the number of parameters by 11.97\% and FLOPs by 41.74\%.
+Notably, despite a 55.87\% increase in GPU memory consumption, the inference speed per image is improved by a factor of 3.35, demonstrating a favorable trade-off between processing efficiency and memory usage.
 Our proposed method outperforms other approaches across all three datasets, confirming its effectiveness and advantages in the IRSTD task.
 Compared to other methods, our MSCA-Net model is more efficient in multi-scale feature extraction, enhancing the ability to capture features.
 Additionally, our approach has a clear advantage in extracting contextual information and achieving deep interaction between global and local features.
 Although DNA-Net showed lower false-positive rates ($F_a$) on NUAA-SIRST and IRSTD-1K datasets, our approach significantly outperformed DNA-Net in detection accuracy and segmentation accuracy ($P_d$ improved by 1.2-3.5\% and IoU improved by 1.8-3.5\%).
 For the NUDT-SIRST dataset, although the detection probability ($P_d$) of DNA-Net is only 0.2\% higher, our method reduces the false alarm rate ($F_a$) to 1.5 times, achieving better detection reliability.
 This performance balance across data sets shows that our method is more robust between accuracy and false alarm suppression, and is especially suitable for infrared small target detection in complex background.
 Figure \ref{fig:ROC} presents the ROC curves of several competitive algorithms.
 The ROC curve of the MSCA-Net algorithm outperforms those of the other methods.
 By appropriately selecting the segmentation threshold, MSCA-Net achieves the highest detection accuracy on the NUAA-SIRST and IRSTD-1K datasets, while maintaining the lowest false positives on the NUDT-SIRST and IRSTD-1K datasets.